 The plumbing system is about 15 percent of the value of the house.
-A sound plumbing gives far greater sale value to a house than poor plumbing.
+A sound plumbing system gives far greater sale value to a house than poor plumbing.
 Clean and smoothly functioning pipes add convenience to standard of living.

-Anyone can install the pipes but major plumbing installation jobs should be done by licensed and professional plumbers.
-It also pays to invest additional money on high quality materials.
+Anyone can install the pipes, but major plumbing installation jobs should be done by licensed and professional plumbers.
+It also pays to invest additional money on high-quality materials.

 Always buy top quality brands for your plumbing needs because they often offer stock parts designed to fit the main products perfectly.

-Categories of Plumbing Pipes:
+Categories of Plumbing Pipes

-- Kitchen Drains
+- Kitchen drains

-- Floor Drains
+- Floor drains

-- Fittings (Faucets and Valves)
+- Fittings (faucets and valves)

-The drain in the kitchen sink is the most used and most-often clogged.
+- Try to Prevent Clogging: The drain in the kitchen sink is the most used and most-often clogged.
 By watching what is emptied into the sink drain, clogging can be prevented.
 Regular use of biodegradable waste digester is also recommended.

-Clogging of pipes is caused by liquid fats, coffee grounds, and small bits of food.
-Films of grease will form on the pipe walls and create build-up of small waste particles.
+- How Clogging Starts: Clogging of pipes is caused by liquid fats, coffee grounds, and small bits of food.
+Films of grease will form on the pipe walls and create a build-up of small waste particles.

-Another way of removing clogs is by cleaning the pipe itself.
+- Clean the Pipe Itself: Another way of removing clogs is by cleaning the pipe itself.
 Remove the J-bend or the P-trap.
 Place a bucket or deep basin right under the fixture to catch drippings and the clogging materials.

 Plumbing of High-Rise Condos